 Photos used with permission and courtesy of Heritage Auction Galleries

-Gold twenties were first minted for circulation in 1850.
-In 1866 the religious motto IN GOD WE TRUST was added to the reverse of the double eagle, producing what is often referred to as the Type 2 double eagle.
-This resulted in two designs for the same year (1866), a pattern repeated in 1907 when St. Gauden’s design replaced James Longacre’s Liberty Head type.
+Gold twenties were first released into circulation in 1850.
+In 1866, the religious motto IN GOD WE TRUST was added to the reverse of the double eagle, producing what is often referred to as the Type 2 double eagle.
+This resulted in two designs for the same year (1866), a pattern repeated in 1907 when Augustus Saint-Gauden’s design replaced James Longacre’s Liberty Head type.
 The oval of stars above the eagle on the reverse was expanded to accommodate the motto.
 Additional changes included modification of the reverse shield, ribbons, and rays, and the lengthening of the eagle’s tail feathers.
 The last change necessitated the use of smaller mintmarks to fit in the reduced space left between the feathers and the denomination.

-Without Motto Liberty Head double eagles are considered common, and though prices for the lower grades reflect the amount of gold contained in this large coin they advance steeply at low Mint State grades or finer.
-CC-Mint issues command higher premiums for nearly all dates, particularly so for 1870 (extremely expensive) through 1873 issues.
+With Motto Liberty Head double eagles are considered common, and though prices for the lower grades reflect the amount of gold contained in this large coin they advance steeply at low Mint State grades or finer.
+Carson City Mint issues command higher premiums for nearly all dates, particularly so for 1870 (extremely expensive) through 1873.
 Prooflike circulation strikes are known.
-All proofs are expensive, dramatically so as near-Gem and Gem, and are represented in census/ population reports by very few coins.
-Cameo and Deep Cameo proofs have been certified, and are not unusual for the type.
+All Proofs are expensive, dramatically so as near-Gem and Gem, and are represented in census/population reports by very few coins.
+Cameo and Deep Cameo Proofs have been certified, and are not unusual for the type.

 Designer: James B. Longacre